ryanwinchester/uuidv7/README.md

   guarantees.

 NOTE: In this library, sequential UUIDs and ordering are more important than time precision and performance.
-We take a slight hit in both of those areas to ensure that the UUIDs are in order.
 For example, in the case of a backwards time leap, or even concurrent requests at the same time, we continue with the previously used timestamp and increment the clock precision by a minimum step.

 ## When should I not use this package?